(thought of/about) To have considered the possibility of

 “Three masked burglars would turn over the office, stealing a TV and video camera after tying up the security guard.”

-Past tense for to cause (an engine) to idle
+Past tense for to transfer responsibility, typically to a higher authority

 Past tense for to turn up the earth of an area of land, especially before sowing